Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 Aquarium setup doesn’t matter too much when keeping bamboo shrimp as they’ll find their niche within the system.
 However, there are a few ways you can optimize your shrimp’s way of living.

 One of the most important aspects of keeping bamboo shrimp is making sure that there is some water current moving throughout the aquarium.
 These shrimp come from naturally fast-moving waters where they stand in the current to filter food.
-Some hobbyists use their filter return or a powerhead to create a stream of water current specifically for their shrimp.
+Experienced keepers use their filter return or a powerhead to create a stream of water current specifically for their shrimp.

 A powerhead pairs well with a sponge filter.
 This combination allows for water flow as well as a bioload station for bamboo shrimp to pick at if they don’t feel like catching their food.

 Otherwise, bamboo shrimp do not need any special aquarium setup.
-Some hobbyists prefer to dim their lighting or use tannins to create a more comfortable environment for these shy shrimp.
+I prefer to dim their lighting or use tannins to create a more comfortable environment for these shy shrimp.

 Decor

 Bamboo shrimp do best in a heavily planted aquarium where there are plenty of organics available in the water.
-This can be a high or low tech setup with varying lighting intensities; as mentioned before, bamboo shrimp tend to be more present in dimmer lighting.
+This is a high or low tech setup with varying lighting intensities; as mentioned before, bamboo shrimp are more present in dimmer lighting.

 Editor’s Choice